neanias/everforest-nvim/README.md

 A: Yes.
 These generic groups deliberately persist for plugin compatibility.

 Q: Light mode?
-A: Set `:set background=light` before loading the colourscheme (palettes implement both day & night).
-You may also set `flavour = "day"` soon (planned prop alignment).
+A: Use `:colorscheme forestflower-day` for the light theme or `:colorscheme forestflower-night` for the dark theme.
+You can also set `flavour = "day"` in your config, or use `:set background=light` before loading.

 Q: Soft background washed out with transparency?
 A: Try `transparent_background_level = 1` only, or move to `medium` hardness.